Recruitment Open for CAB Members

 What is the Strategic Prevention Framework?

-The Strategic Prevention Framework (SPF) is an widely available and accessible community engagement model grounded in public and behavioral health principles developed by the Substance Use and Mental Health Services Administration (SAMHSA) to address local substance use and behavioral health challenges.
+The Strategic Prevention Framework (SPF) is a widely available and accessible community engagement model grounded in public and behavioral health principles developed by the Substance Use and Mental Health Services Administration (SAMHSA) to address local substance use and behavioral health challenges.
 Find out more about this model.

 The SPF includes these five steps